Kazhuu/cpp-examples/README.md

 ### Compiling

-First make a build directory to root of the project and cd into it
+First make a build directory to root of the project, then cd into it

 ```
 mkdir build